-Connecticut continued its stay atop The Associated Press women's basketball poll for another week.
+Connecticut remained No. 1 in The Associated Press women's basketball poll for another week.

 Here are five things to know about this week's poll: